HELP PRESERVE THE BEAUTY

 AERATION

 OPEN WATER!
 We permit and manage a lake aeration system to maintain an open water area during winter months to keep our lake habitat healthy.
-This was last turned on Jan.
-4, 2023.
+This is typically turned on in early January.
 Operation and maintenance of this system is around 15% of our budget.

 OPERATIONS